yereverluvinunclebert/Panzer-StopWatch-Clock-VB6/README.md

 # Panzer-StopWatch-Clock-VB6

  A FOSS Stopwatch VB6 Widget for Reactos, XP, Win7, 8 and 10+.

+My current VB6/RC6 PSD program being worked upon now, in progress, don't download!
+I am working on integrating my own native VB6 forms and code with the the RC6 Cairo code.
+This based upon the Yahoo widget of the same design.

 This Panzer widget is an attractive dieselpunk Yahoo widget for your desktop.
 It will be a simple multi-timezone stopwatch and clock.
 Functional and gorgeous at